braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_email_style_settings.md

 ## Button styling

-In the **Button Styling** dropdown, you can edit the following defaut styles for the button:
+In the **Button Styling** dropdown, you can edit the following default styles for the button:
 - Background color
 - Font size
 - Font color